OmriLeviGit/whisper-dictation/README.md

 After installation, the following commands are available:

 - `whisper-setup` - First-time setup (install deps, build Docker, start service)
-- `whisper-start` - Start the dictation hotkey
+- `whisper-run` - Run the dictation hotkey (use this after computer restart)
 - `whisper-stop` - Stop all services (AutoHotkey + Docker)

-- `whisper-service` - Manually run the Whisper service (for development)
+> If you set up an auto-start, you don't need to run anything.
+Otherwise, run `whisper-run` whenever you want to use dictation.

 ## Troubleshooting